Turkey women's national handball team

 The Turkey women's national handball team is the national handball team of Turkey for women and is managed by the Turkey Handball Federation.

 The team achieved second place in Mediterranean Games in 2009 and championship in Islamic Solidarity Games in 2022.
 The team is being coached by Costică Buceschi from Romania in 2023.
+Turkey qualified for the country's first European Women's Handball Championship in 2024.
+Two years later, they will take part as co-host in 2026.

+Current squad

+The squad for the 2024 European Women's Handball Championship.